nesvand/advent-of-code-typescript-starter/README.md

 ## Generate

-You can generate all necesary files for use in the event with a simple
+You can generate all necessary files for use in the event with a simple command:
-command:

     $ npm run gen day01

-This command generate these files:
+This command generates these files:

     * creating src/day01/resources/input.txt
     * creating src/day01/index.ts